 Find out about your Student visa and how to use it.

 Please note: UK Visa and Immigration (UKVI) are updating their immigration system and transitioning from physical documents such as BRPs to online immigration status (eVisas).
-The following will contain important information you need to be aware of.
-You should check your decision letter from UKVI to know what type of Student visa have been issued.
+Watch the gov.uk video about 'what is an eVisa' for more information.

 • BRP number